 “Everything I have done at CSP in one way or another has prepared me for my career.”

-Amy Abrigo’s Concordia story begins in San Antonio, Texas.
-With no interest in leaving home, she remembers a teacher’s insight: if the students could go to school out-of-state, they should.
+Amy Abrigo’s Concordia story began in San Antonio, Texas.
+With no interest in leaving home, she remembered a teacher’s insight: if the students could go to school out-of-state, they should.
 Intrigued, Amy chose Minnesota with memories of how beautiful and green the scenery was.
 The day she decided to come to Minnesota was the day she was greeted with a Concordia St. Paul flyer.